robspassky/sqlshell/src/docs/users-guide.md

 SQLShell supports the following readline libraries:

+* [Editline][editline], via the [Java EditLine][javaeditline] JNI library.
+  Editline has a more liberal BSD license.
+However, SQLShell cannot ship with built-in Editline support, because the process of enabling Editline differs on each platform.
+See below for instructions on getting Editline to work.

+  On Unix-like systems, SQLShell works best with EditLine.

 * [JLine][jline].
 JLine supports some of the "standard" Readline capabilities, and it's the readline library used by the [Scala][scala] REPL.
 It's self-contained, requiring the installation of no third-party libraries.